jjthomas/rule_engine/README.md

 anomaly if any of its rules fire.
 RE can prune overlapping rules to improve overall precision and display rules in an easily understandable format.

+RE is fast, with a high-performance C++ backend and experimental GPU and FPGA acceleration available.
+It can scale to large datasets with ~1000 features.

 See `examples/rookies.py` for the key APIs and example usage.

 A presentation on this work is available here: https://cs.stanford.edu/~jjthomas/dataai-pres.pdf.